We had the chance to sit down with Katell Griaud, the winemaker at Slater Run Vineyards, to talk about winemaking in Virginia. Check out the video.

 Friday evening we had the Gadino Cellars 2009 Cabernet Franc Reserve.
 Here’s a short video of our impressions of the wine.

 We resumed our treks on the wine trails in style with a weekend stay at The Inn at Meander Plantation.
 We always reserve the well-appointed Madison Cottage with its European-style shower, and I look forward to sporting the plush robes that await guests in the cottage’s closet.
 Owners Suzie Blanchard and Suzanne Thomas also have a commitment to serving only Virginia wines in their dining room, and we made certain to reserve a table for a night of elegant fare and excellent Virginia wines.
 The Inn also offers gorgeous views of mountains framed by glorious sunrises and vivid sunsets.
 Early morning fog called to mind a scene from a Gothic novel.
-Paul created a video that captures these experiences:

 What were our menu selections for dinner?